jamiechong/wp-ban-subdomain-emails/readme.txt

 Reputable users will have a normal email address from a reasonable domain like @gmail.com, @mylegitbusiness.com, @outlook.com, @myschool.edu, etc.

 There is no configuration and no setup.
 It simply just works.
 The plugin logs all blocked registrations so you can find potential false-positives.
+Find a link to this log file on the Plugins page where you activate/deactivate this plugin.

 ==Changelog==